120-cell: Concentric hulls

+These hulls illustrate sections 1 - 8 of the 120-cell beginning with a cell (hull 1).
+A section is a flat 3-dimensional hyperplane slice through the 3-sphere: a 2-sphere (ordinary sphere).
+It is dimensionally analogous to a flat 2-dimensional plane slice through a 2-sphere: a 1-sphere (ordinary circle).

+The hulls are illustrated as if they were all the same size, but actually they increase in radius as numbered: they are concentric 2-spheres that nest inside each other.
+Every cell of the 120-cell is the smallest hull in its own set of 8 concentric hulls.
+There are 120 distinct nesting sets of 8 hulls.

+The 120-cell actually has 15 sections beginning with a cell, numbered 1 - 15 with number 8 in the center.
+After increasing in size from 1 to 8, the hulls get smaller again.
+Sections 1 and 15 are both a hull 1, the smallest hull, a dodecahedral cell of the 120-cell.
+Section 8 is the central section, the largest hull, with the same radius as the 120-cell.
+Except for the central section 8, the sections occur in parallel pairs, on either side of the central section.
+Hull 8 is dimensionally analogous to the equator, while hulls 1 - 7 are dimensionally analogous to lines of latitude.
+There are 120 of each kind of hull 1 - 7 in the 120-cell, but only 60 of the central hull 8.

 Polyhedral graph

 Considering the adjacency matrix of the vertices representing the polyhedral graph of the unit-radius 120-cell, the graph diameter is 15, connecting each vertex to its coordinate-negation at a Euclidean distance of 2 away (its circumdiameter), and there are 24 different paths to connect them along the polytope edges.
 From each vertex, there are 4 vertices at distance 1, 12 at distance 2, 24 at distance 3, 36 at distance 4, 52 at distance 5, 68 at distance 6, 76 at distance 7, 78 at distance 8, 72 at distance 9, 64 at distance 10, 56 at distance 11, 40 at distance 12, 12 at distance 13, 4 at distance 14, and 1 at distance 15.
 The adjacency matrix has 27 distinct eigenvalues ranging from 1/φ^{2}√2 ≈ 0.270, with a multiplicity of 4, to 2, with a multiplicity of 1.
 The multiplicity of eigenvalue 0 is 18, and the rank of the adjacency matrix is 582.

 The vertices of the 120-cell polyhedral graph are 3-colorable.

 The graph is Eulerian having degree 4 in every vertex.
 Its edge set can be decomposed into two Hamiltonian cycles.